relops/sqlc/README.md

 	row, err := Select(FOO.BAR).From(FOO).Where(FOO.BAZ.Eq("quux")).QueryRow(d, db)

-If you don't want to use `database/sql`, you don't have to. `String(Dialect)` is an API call to just produce the SQL string that you use in any way that you want to:
+If you don't want to use `database/sql`, you don't have to - ultimately `sqlc` is just a string building tool.

+`String(Dialect)` is an API call to just produce the SQL string that you use in any way that you want to:

 	// Renders `SELECT foo.bar FROM foo WHERE foo.baz = ?`
 	sql := Select(FOO.BAR).From(FOO).Where(FOO.BAZ.Eq("quux")).String(d)